Excerpt from

 If you liked the above,

-you can buy the rest at Amazon.
+buy the rest

 Of course.